-30 Die Source Aquirers (CEST and EA) - PARTNER ht tps://www.hudexchange.info/environmental-review/sole-source-aquifers 1.
+J(one source Adulters (CEST and EA) - I ANTIVEN ht tps://www.hudexchange.info/environmental-review/sole-source-aquifers 1.
 Is the project located on a sole source aquifer (SSA)1? ⊠No → If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
 Continue to the Worksheet Summary below.
-Provide documentation used to make your determination, such as a map of your project or jurisdiction in relation to the nearest SSA. \Box Yes \Rightarrow Continue to Question 2.
-2. Does the project consist solely of acquisition, leasing, or rehabilitation of an existing building(s)? □Yes → The review is in compliance with this section.
+Provide documentation used to make your determination, such as a map of your project or jurisdiction in relation to the nearest SSA. \Box Yes \rightarrow Continue to Question 2.
+2. Does the project consist solely of acquisition, leasing, or rehabilitation of an existing building(s)? \Box Yes \Rightarrow The review is in compliance with this section.
 Continue to the Worksheet Summary below. \square No \rightarrow Continue to Question 3.
 3. Does your region have a memorandum of understanding (MOU) or other working agreement with EPA for HUD projects impacting a sole source aquifer?
 Contact your Field or Regional Environmental Officer or visit the HUD webpage at the link above to determine if an MOU or agreement exists in your area. □Yes → Continue to Question 4. \square No \rightarrow Continue to Question 5.
 4. Does your MOU or working agreement exclude your project from further review? □Yes → If the RE/HUD agrees with this recommendation, the review is in compliance with this section.
 Continue to the Worksheet Summary below.
 Provide documentation used to make your determination and document where your project fits within the MOU or agreement. \square No \rightarrow Continue to Question 5.
+5 Will the proposed project contaminate the aquifer and create a significant hazard to public health?

 5. Will the proposed project contaminate the aquifer and create a significant hazard to public health?
 Consult with your Regional EPA Office.
 Your consultation request should include detailed information about your proposed project and its relationship to the aquifer and associated streamflow source area.